SpitFire-666/Toshiba-T3200SX/README.md

 ### CMOS Battery

-- ER6 3.6v Lithium battery, plugs into PJ3.
-A 330 Ohm resistor has been known to be included in series but I don't know how critical this is
+- ER6 3.6v Lithium battery, plugs into PJ3 (Pin1 +ve, Pin3 -ve).
+Battery holder fits a AA battery.
+- A 330 Ohm resistor has been known to be included in series but I don't know how critical this is
 - Can use a 3V normal battery (eg 2032) but a diode may be required to prevent the machine from "charging" the battery
 - Battery sits in a holder behind the floppy drive (velcro'd on)